Rhinoplasty (Nose Job) by Dr Mark Doyle, Specialist Plastic Surgeon

 Is Rhinoplasty right for you?

 Surgery should never be undertaken lightly.
-While getting a nose job for medical reasons is—usually—an easy decision, doing it for cosmetic reasons is something which should be given careful thought.
+While getting a nose job for medical reasons is sometimes a more straightforward decision, doing it for cosmetic reasons is something which should be given careful thought.

 Even though revision surgery is possible, this is the sort of procedure you want to be 100% confident is the right thing for you.
 You should never have cosmetic surgery to please someone else—this is arguably the worst reason to have surgery.